zhenhu9/Git-Notes/Git-Notes.md

 pull <remote> <branch>
 ```

-An example to understand how to work with remote repoes.
+an examples to understand how to work with remote repoes.

 ```
 /* Continue the new-project that has been created before.

-/* You must create a remote repo on a hosting server like github, Azure Dev-Ops, etc.
+/* You may try to create a remote repo on a hosting server like github, Azure Dev-Ops, etc.

 /* Add the remote repo with it's shortname `origin`.